 13312 2-Academic Yr- MS Program – Diversity Scholarship

 The University of Pittsburgh is committed to the continued growth and improvement in the areas of justice, equity, diversity, and inclusion/belonging.
 The Department of Human Genetics has diversity scholarships available to incoming genetic counseling students that are registered fulltime.
 The goal of this scholarship is to improve opportunities for those who are underrepresented in the genetic counseling profession.
 Eligibility for these scholarships are based upon self-described diversity status.
-A separate application will be sent to applicants who are offered interviews.
+Students can apply for consideration of the scholarship after they have matched with the program.
+Information on how to apply will be sent out in a post-match acceptance email.
 The scholarships are available for full-time students in the amounts of $4,000 per semester for in-state students and $6,000 per semester for out-of-state students.